-The Caldicott Foundation Manual: Principles into Practice sets out what organisations need to do and the arrangements that need to be in place to ensure patient information is handled appropriately and contains a CPIP self-assessment that organisations are expected to complete annually.
-The Health Board has completed the online assessment for 2018/19, scoring 90%.
-However, the online assessment was incomplete due to a suspected technical issue and is currently under review awaiting recompletion.
+The Caldicott Foundation Manual: Principles into Practice sets out what organisations need to do and the arrangements that need to be in place to ensure patient information is handled appropriately and contains a C-PiP self-assessment that organisations are expected to complete annually.
+The Health Board has completed the online assessment for 2018/19, scoring 94%.